-- In 2010, the Site was divided into Operable Unit 1 (OU-1) for treatment of Site soils, principal threat waste and shallow groundwater and OU-2 for delineation and treatment of bedrock groundwater.
+- In 2010, the Site was divided into Operable Unit 1 (OU-1) for treatment of Site soils, principal threat wastes, and shallow groundwater, and OU-2 for delineation and treatment of bedrock groundwater.

-- A Pre-Remedial Design Investigation, to support the remedial design for the 2009 ROD selected remedy is currently being performed.
-2012 activities will include lagoon treatability studies.
-The OU-2 bedrock groundwater investigation is expected to resume in the spring of 2013.
+- A Pre-Remedial Design Investigation (PRD) to support the remedial design for the remedy selected by the 2009 ROD is substantially complete.
+The OU-2 bedrock groundwater investigation resumed in Spring 2013 and is ongoing.

-- Groundwater contamination has been confirmed to extend beyond the boundaries of the Central Chemical property.
+- Groundwater contamination was confirmed to extend beyond the boundaries of the Central Chemical property.
 Therefore, further delineation of ground water contamination will be performed.

 - The Central Chemical Superfund site is located on 19 acres in the community of Hagerstown, Maryland in Washington County.

 - An electrical substation owned by the City of Hagerstown is located in the northeast corner of the property.
 A new subdivision is located to the northeast of the site near the substation.

 - From the early 1930's until the mid-1980's, the chemical plant at the site functioned as a blender of agricultural pesticides and fertilizers.